coreyarch1234/Web-4-Advanced-CSS-and-JavaScript/README.md

 - Project Redesign
   - Choose a project you have currently completed and redesign and improve it.
 - Custom Project
-  -

 ## Evaluations

 To pass this class you must:

+- Complete 100% of the challenges
-- Complete 75% of the challenges
+  - And 75% of the stretch challenges
-- Complete 3 class projects
+- Complete 2 class projects
+  - Project Redesign
+  - Custom Project